Exploring small-angle emissions in charm quark jets in proton-proton collisions at $\sqrt{s}$ = 5.02 TeV: Event reconstruction

 The four-momentum of the jet is determined using the vector sum of all particle momenta in the jet.
 For this analysis, initially selected jets are required to have $80 < \pTjet < 160\GeV$ and pseudorapidity $\abs{\eta} <1.6$.
 Our results are reported in the region $100 < \pt^\text{jet} < 120\GeV$.
 A fixed \pTjet window is chosen to limit smearing of the dead-cone region, as the effect depends on the \pTjet.
 A wider range in $\pt^\text{jet}$ (80--160\GeV) is used for this measurement in order to account for migration when correcting to particle level.
 The selection of jets at central $\eta$ is driven by the choice of the \PDz meson candidate selection described in the next paragraph.
 Jet energy corrections are derived from independent \pp simulations along with additional corrections, derived using control samples in data, accounting for the imperfect modeling of the detector response \cite{CMS:2011shu}.
 In addition to the jet energy correction, a correction for the momentum resolution of jets is applied to account for the worse momentum resolution of jets in data compared to simulation.
 These corrections are derived from dijet balancing studies~\cite{CMS:2016lmd}.
 To incorporate this effect, a Gaussian smearing is applied to the detector-level \pTjet values in simulation to match the resolution in data.

 The \PDz meson candidates are reconstructed by combining pairs of oppositely charged particle tracks with an invariant mass within $\pm 0.2$\GeV of the world-average \PDz meson mass, 1.86\GeV \cite{ParticleDataGroup:2024cfk}.
 To compute the \PDz invariant mass, two hypothesis are considered: in the first, one track is assumed to be a pion and the other a kaon; in the second, the particle assignments are swapped.
 To suppress the contribution of combinatorial background and to improve the momentum and mass resolution, each track is required to have $\pt>1\GeV$ and $\abs{\eta} <2.4$, and to satisfy a set of track quality selection requirements \cite{CMS:2014pgm}.
-The jets that have at least one \PDz candidate at $\eta$--$\phi$ distance from the jet axis smaller than the jet distance parameter R, are tagged as \PDz-jets.
-To further suppress the combinatorial background, several topological criteria are applied.
-The selections are based on the following detector-level variables: the distance between primary and \PDz decay vertices ($d_{0}$) normalized by its uncertainty in the direction transverse to the beam, the angle between the total momentum vector of the daughter tracks and the vector connecting the primary and \PDz decay vertices (pointing angle $\alpha$), the $\chi^2$ probability of \PDz decay vertex fit, and the significance of the distance of the closest approach (DCA) from the total momentum vector to primary vertex.
+In addition, several topological criteria are applied based on the following detector-level variables: the distance between primary and \PDz decay vertices ($d_{0}$) normalized by its uncertainty in the direction transverse to the beam, the angle between the total momentum vector of the daughter tracks and the vector connecting the primary and \PDz decay vertices (pointing angle $\alpha$), the $\chi^2$ probability of \PDz decay vertex fit, and the significance of the distance of the closest approach (DCA) from the total momentum vector to primary vertex.
 The selection is optimized using binary trees to maximize the statistical significance of the \PDz meson signal~\cite{TMVA:2007ngy}.
 The signal input to this optimization is the generator level \PDz, as given by the simulation.
-Out of the sample of two million jets with $100 < \pTjet < 120\GeV$, about 25000 of them are found to have at least one \PDz meson candidate in data with the characteristics described here.
+Each \PDz meson candidate is selected with $\pt > 4\GeV$ and rapidity $\abs{y}<1.2$.
+This \PDz \pt requirement is used to suppress the large combinatorial background in \PDz reconstruction in the heavy ion environment, for which the present measurement is used as a baseline \cite{CMS:2019jis}.
+In addition, it helps to mitigate possible data-to-simulation differences in the reconstruction efficiency of the \PDz meson.
+Based on MC simulation studies, the \PDz \pt threshold does not introduce a bias in the jet substructure distributions presented in this paper, since the \pTjet used in this measurement is much higher than the \PDz \pt cutoff.